There is an epidemic of anxiety especially among young women . Don’t worry: Help is on the way .

 Turn on the TV.
 There is a terrorist in the alley, a virus in the air, a cyber-threat on the Internet.
 Watch your bag at the airport.
 Watch for anyone who looks suspicious.
 TV journalists and politicians have that jittery, wild-eyed look.
 Welcome to the modern world.

 The catchword for this state of mind is anxiety.
-Its various flavours are known as anxiety disorders, generalized anxiety disorder, post-traumatic stress disorder, obsessive-compulsive disorder and phobias of all stripes.
+Its various flavours are known as anxiety disorders such as generalized anxiety disorder, post-traumatic stress disorder, obsessive-compulsive disorder and phobias of all stripes.

 Canadian surveys say about 12% of the adult population identify themselves as having an anxiety disorder.
-Among young people, the numbers are much higher and affect females more frequently than males, with symptoms usually showing up early in life.
+Among young people, the numbers are much higher and affect women more frequently than men, with symptoms usually showing up early in life.

 I sit in a coffee shop with a young woman, call her Jane.
 She is 30, articulate and ambitious.
 She smiles a lot.
 But there is another side.